 Writing original journal entries to make sure that the credit and debit sides match

-- A journal is the characteristic document of all transactions carried out by a
+- A journal is the characteristic document of all transactions and an organization must carry it out

-- In double-entry bookkeeping, he will see two debt reconciliations after the transaction One debt is extended and the corresponding account limit is displayed.
+- In double-entry bookkeeping, he will see two debt reconciliations after the transaction, one debt is extended, also the corresponding account limit is displayed.

 - Apply rules to identify accounts that are debit or credit